-Students will have the best opportunity to thrive in school only if they can thrive in their families and community, which means partnerships between the sectors of education, medical care, behavioral health care, food security, housing security, transportation, parent supports, early childhood learning, mentorship and job training.
+Students will have the best opportunity to thrive in school only if they can thrive in their families and community, which means partnerships between the sectors of education, medical care, behavioral health care, food security, housing security, transportation, parent supports, early childhood learning, mentorship, and job training.
 The community school model was designed to link all these service sectors, transforming schools into student and family empowerment and service hubs.

-The 100% Community Schools Project is part of the county-wide 100% New Mexico initiative.
-The initiative is a county-focused capacity-building process, headed by local stakeholders who are identifying barriers to vital services and working to ensure easy and timely access for all students and their family members.
+The Community Schools for 100% project is part of the county-wide 100% New Mexico initiative.
+The initiative is a county-focused capacity-building process headed by local stakeholders identifying barriers to vital services and ensuring easy and timely access for all students and their family members.
 The community school model can change an under-resourced school into a fully-resourced learning environment with all the services to address adverse childhood experiences (ACEs) and social adversity.

 - A full-time community schools director